Book now for £1,000

 The Adventure Pass includes a range of activities over the course of the tour, including game drives and excursions.
 This Adventure Pass is mandatory.
 You can either purchase it at time of booking (with option 2) or purchase it in country for approx. USD1890

 Day 1: Nairobi – Lake Nakuru National Park.
-Depart Nairobi and journey through the ‘Great Rift Valley’, a stunning stretch of plunging rocks that travels all the way down to Madagascar!
+Depart Nairobi early this morning and journey through the ‘Great Rift Valley’, a stunning stretch of plunging rocks that travels all the way down to Madagascar!
 Arrive at Lake Nakuru National Park and enjoy an afternoon game drive.

 Please note: Because the tour departs Nairobi early on day 1, we recommend you arrive at least one day before the beginning of your tour.
 Extra accommodation will be at your own cost.